 In 2015, Pyramid looked to capitalize upon its strong success and further expedite growth by enrolling in the U.S. Small Business Administration’s 8(a) Construction Program.
 Upon enrolling, Pyramid outfitted its government division of construction to engage and pursue federal military contracts with the purpose of establishing competitiveness in the private construction and development market.
 Just three years after enrolling in the 8(a) program, Pyramid Contracting was named “South Carolina’s 8(a) Construction Firm of the Year” by the U.S. Small Business Administration.

-Today, the firm has grown to six locations and developed a professional workforce of seventy-plus employees, spread across three states (SC, NC, GA).
+Today, the firm has grown to six locations and developed a professional workforce of 48 employees, spread across three states (SC, NC, GA).
 Pyramid Contracting has earned a reputation for quality, safety, and integrity – providing general construction and construction management services in a wide range of industries and project sizes.

 Regardless of the type of project, planning is done on many fronts prior to mobilization.
 Pyramid works in conjunction with its subcontractors and vendors to develop schedules for project delivery and discuss in-depth reviews of plans and delivery of construction services.

 Our Design and Build Team can take a project from concept to completion, beginning with concepts, budget to hard pricing, and project schedules, maturing through design development, and proceeding to construction to bring projects to a successful close.

 Through disciplined oversight, communications, and continual project and site supervision, your project will be on the path to success.
 Routine job site meetings and Quality Control Management meetings (QCM) with trades help ensure successful project execution.
 Safety inspections and oversight ensure workers and visitors are in a safe environment and have the opportunity to go home safely.
 Daily reporting of activities assist in allowing each project to remain on schedule.